-Back in November 2014, Google highlighted that mobile friendly sites would be indexed higher when a search was entered using a mobile device.
+In November 2014, Google announced that mobile-friendly sites would be indexed higher when a search is carried out on a mobile device.

-Google has now announced that, starting April the 21st 2015, they will rank mobile-friendly websites higher when the ‘searcher’ is using a mobile device.
+Google has announced that it will rank mobile-friendly websites higher when the ‘searcher’ uses a mobile device.

-This will affect mobile searches worldwide in all languages and will have a significant impact on search results.
-Google is trying to make it easy for users to find relevant, high quality content that is optimized for devices.
+The change will affect mobile searches worldwide in all languages and significantly impact search results.
+Google is trying to make it easy for users to find relevant, high-quality content optimised for devices.

-In other words, if Google detects that the page is not mobile-friendly they may not properly serve it to mobile searchers.
+In other words, if Google detects that the page is not mobile-friendly, it may not correctly serve it to mobile searchers.

-A Google spokesperson has said this change will not effect the search results when using a desktop computer.
-But in my opinion it will effect desktop search results.
+A Google spokesperson has said this change will not affect the search results when using a desktop computer.
+But in my opinion, it will affect desktop search results.

-The more clicks your site gets on Google the higher they rank you.
-So if your site is getting more clicks on a mobile device then it is obvious it will be ranked higher across the board.
+The more clicks your site gets on Google, the higher they rank you.
+So if your site is getting more clicks on a mobile device, it is obvious it will be ranked higher across the board.

-When thinking about a mobile site avoid mistakes that frustrate mobile users – such as unplayable videos (use YouTube embed), Flash or large images.
-In responsive web design you can simply stop these features showing on mobile devices.
+When thinking about a mobile site, avoid frustrating mobile users – such as unplayable videos (use YouTube embed), Flash or large images.
+You can stop these features from showing in responsive web design on mobile devices.

 The future of mobile search